-The company's business activities, together the factors likely to affect its future development and position, are set out in the Directors' Report on page 2.
-The company is expected to continue to generate positive cashflows on its own account for the foreseeable future.
+The company's business activities, together with the factors likely to affect its future development and position, are set out in the Directors' Report on page 2.
+The company is expected to continue in existence for the next 12 months.

-The directors, having assessed the responses of the company's ultimate parent company, Navitas Limited to their enquiries have no reason to believe that a material uncertainty exists that may cast doubt about the ability of the company to continue as a going concern.
+The directors, having assessed the responses of the company's ultimate parent company, Navitas Limited to their enquiries have no reason to believe that a material uncertainty exists that may cast doubt about the ability of the company to continue as a going concern for the next 12 months.

-Based on their assessment and enquiries made of the ultimate parent company, Navitas Limited, the company's directors have a reasonable expectation that the company will be able to continue in operational existence for the foreseeable future.
+Based on their assessment and enquiries made of the ultimate parent company, Navitas Limited, the company's directors have a reasonable expectation that the company will be able to continue in operational existence for the foreseeable future being 12 months post year end.
 Thus, they continue to adopt the going concern basis of accounting in preparing the annual financial statements.

-New accounting standards and interpretations not yet mandatory or early adopted
+New accounting standards and interpretations that were mandatory during the year

-We have considered new standards as well as changes to the standards in the year including but not exclusively IAS 1, IAS 16, IAS 38 and IAS 27.
+We have considered new standards as well as changes to the standards in the period including but not exclusively IFRS 2, IAS 7 and IAS 12.
 We have assessed the impact of these and concluded that they have not had a material effect on these financial statements and as such have not required retrospective adjustment or application.